 Mr. Michaud announced that the next meeting is on February 16, 2021.
-He noted that the agenda for that meeting included discussion on pad height, Ascension Lutheran church application R-43 lot, and possible discussion on a text amendment for walls and fences.
+He noted that this agenda included discussion on pad height, Ascension Lutheran church application, and possible discussion on a text amendment for walls and fences.

 11. ADJOURNMENT

 A motion was made by Commissioner Lewis at 9:24 p.m., seconded by Commissioner Georgelos, to adjourn the meeting.
 The motion carried by the following vote: